atar-axis/xpadneo/docs/README.md

 You know that everything works fine when you feel the gamepad rumble ;)

+> **The gamepad did not rumble ?** Secure Boot may be enabled on your computer.
+On most Linux distribution, running `mokutil --sb-state` will tell you if it is the case.
+When Secure Boot is enabled, unsigned kernel module cannot be loaded.
+Two options are available:
+> 1. Disable Secure Boot.
+> 2. Sign the module yourself.
+> Instructions for both of these options are available [here](https://atar-axis.github.io/xpadneo/#working-with-secure-boot).
+>
+> Secure Boot is not enabled and pairing still fails?
+See [Debugging](https://atar-axis.github.io/xpadneo/#debugging).

 ### Configuration
 The driver can be reconfigured at runtime by accessing the following sysfs files in `/sys/module/hid_xpadneo/parameters`: